The Evolution of Deviate - a path less trodden

 GrandSass050.jpg

-Deviate was first conceived in the Cairngorms National Park during a guided trip that Ben and Chris had put on for a group of friends.
-It was on one of these rides, in the heart of the National Park, that they decided to formalise their ideas and create a new bike company.
+Deviate was first conceived in the Cairngorms National Park during a guided trip in the Scottish Highlands.
+It was on one of these rides, deep in the landscape that continues to shape the brand today, that the decision was made to formalise the ideas behind a new kind of bike company.

 Chris riding an early prototype of the Guide